nltk/nltk/CONTRIBUTING.md

         - Otherwise, install dependencies via `pip install -U -r requirements-ci.txt`.
       - Load cached `nltk_data` loaded via `cache_nltk_data`.
       - Run `pytest --numprocesses auto -rsx nltk/test`.

+ - The `pre-commit` job
+   - performs these steps:
+     - Downloads the `nltk` source code.
+     - Runs pre-commit on all files in the repository.
+(Similar to `pre-commit run --all-files`)
+     - Fails if any hooks performed a change.

 #### To test with `tox` locally